-Hello!
-I'm Kate Powell, President of Glasgow University Students' Representative Council (the SRC) and it's my pleasure to welcome you to The Guide.
-The pages ahead contain pretty much everything you need to know about being a student in Glasgow consider it your handbook to getting a head start on living and learning in the city.
+Hi!
+My name is Lauren McDougall and l am the President of Glasgow University Students' Representative Council - aka the SRC - and I'm delighted to welcome you to The Guide.
+This is your handbook to help you prepare for living and learning in Glasgow and contains pretty much everything you need to know about being a student in this fantastic city.

-This book is commissioned by Glasgow University Students' Representative Council, the SRC, as a way of introducing you to everything you might encounter in your first year as a student.
+This book is commissioned by the SRC as a way of introducing you to everything you might encounter in your first year as a student.
 It contains information and advice on everything from choosing courses to the best live music venues; from where to pick up fruit and veg to where to look for your first post-halls flat.

-It might seem like a lot of information and it might be a little overwhelming, but The Guide has been written, designed and edited by a team of current and former students of the University, informed by advice from the student organisations and University, with the intention of making your first year easier.
+It might seem like a lot of information to give you all at once and may be a little overwhelming, but The Guide has been written, designed and edited by a team of current and former students of the University, informed by advice from the student organisations and the University, with the intention of making your first year that little bit easier.
 If it's not useful, you won't find it in The Guide.

-Expect to catch quite a few mentions of the SRC in the following pages - not because we commissioned this book, but because the SRC is an integral part of the University of Glasgow.
-Our work includes running a free anonymous advice centre, a second hand bookshop, a volunteering service, a jobshop, a postgraduate social club and of course, providing representation for all 27,000 students at the University on campus, local, national and international levels.
+You'll see the SRC mentioned quite a lot in what you are about to read - not because we commissioned this book, but because the SRC is an integral part of the student experience at the University of Glasgow.
+Our work includes running a free confidential advice centre, a second-hand bookshop, a volunteering service, a jobshop, a postgraduate social club, and of course, providing representation for all 28,000 students at the University on campus, local, national and international levels.

-The book is divided into four sections: Campus Life, Academic Life, Glasgow Life and Life Support, each covering different aspects of what it means to be a student at the UofG.
-Check the contents on the next page for details.
+The four sections in this book: Your Campus, Your Studies, Your City and Your Life, cover different aspects of what it means to be a student at the UofG - you will see these in the contents page.

-If you're super-keen, feel free to blast through the 140ish pages ahead in your first few weeks; there's plenty of tips to pick up that you might find useful to know as soon as possible, so crack on.
-If you're already tired just finishing this page, hang on to The Guide, you never know when you might find yourself in a tricky situation and want some honest advice from those who have been there and lived it already.
-Have fun.
+If you're super-keen, feel free to power through the 140+ pages ahead in your first few weeks; there are plenty of tips to pick up that you might find useful to know as soon as possible, so crack on.
+If you're already tired just finishing this page, hang on to The Guide throughout your time at Glasgow, you never know when you might find yourself in a tricky situation and want some honest advice from those who have been there and lived it already.